 The reason gratitude works to increase life satisfaction is that it gets you focus on good things in your life at the expense of those things that might bring stress and other negative emotions and feelings

 A gratitude focus encourages you to amplify good memories about the past

 It increases the intensity and frequency of those memories whilst at the same time helping to filter out debilitating thoughts that can so easily give you a negative future focus, and instead, you develop a much more positive approach to the future

-In this module we shared three of the ore practical and proven techniques to develop your attitude mind set – the daily diary, the more comprehensive journal and the letter to a friend.
+In this module, we shared three of the more practical and proven techniques to develop your attitude mindset – the daily diary, the more comprehensive journal and the letter to a friend.

 Whichever approach you feel more comfortable with, take a conscious effort to really invest time to do the exercises properly.

 Take home activity

 Invest some time and effort into the gratitude exercise you like the most.

 If it’s the daily 3-5 things, you might consider buying a nice new journal or notebook and keep it at the side of your bed, considering and writing your list every night before going to sleep.
 This will have the added benefit of making your last conscious thoughts of the day special ones!